“One of the finest young crime writers working today.”

 The Family and the Name

 Alafair is the daughter of Pearl and James Lee Burke.
 Mom was a librarian, Dad was an English professor and is still a writer.
 The house was filled with story telling and books.
-Alafair is the youngest of four children and a doting aunt to three nephews and a niece.
+Alafair is the youngest of four children and a doting aunt to six nieces and nephews.

 Alafair is often asked about the origin of her name, especially by readers who are familiar with the fictional character, Alafair Robicheaux, featured in her father’s novels.
 Alafair was named for her father’s maternal grandmother.
 It was a more common name in the United States, particularly the south, at the turn of the twentieth century.
 Now it is a name that belongs to her, two of her cousins, and, from what she can find on Google, ten cats, two dogs, an alpaca, and a boat.